krishl/data-science-projects/project-14/README.md

 - Analyze purchases and offer products that may interest buyers in particular age groups
 - Monitor clerks selling alcohol

-Here we will a model that will determine the approximate age of a person from a photograph.
+Here we will build a model that will determine the approximate age of a person from a photograph.
 To help, we'll have a set of photographs of people with their ages indicated.

 *Datasets are available upon request*